 While Alert Level 2 does see many prior prohibited activities reinstated, it does not mean that life is back to ‘normal’.

-Kiwis will continue to main physical distancing and take extra care when interacting with people you do not know, as it would be difficult to do contact tracing.
+Kiwis will continue to maintain physical distancing and take extra care when interacting with people you do not know, as it would be difficult to do contact tracing.

 For more information on different alert levels, visit covid19.govt.nz.